euphoria-css/euphoria/readme.md

 - [Display](#display) - display helpers like `.display-none`, `.display-block`, etc...
 - [Spacing](#spacing) - padding and margin helpers like `.mb-lg`, `.py-xxl`, `.ml-auto`, etc...

+Euphoria provides common styling classes for creating user interfaces in CSS-in-JS projects.
+All Euphoria functions return a collection of CSS classes as a `String` that can be injected into a webpage, for example using [glamor](https://github.com/threepointone/glamor) (which all the following examples refer to).
+You can use Euphoria however you like of course.

+Most of the code that makes up Euphoria is quite simple, have a look at the `euphoria` directory to learn more about how this all works.

 ## Install

 With yarn: